 The Entrada Consortium currently consists of 14 international medical schools.
-Some of our members are posted here due to University branding restrictions.
+Some of our members are not posted here due to University branding restrictions.

 Faculty of Health Sciences, Queen’s UniversityJoined 2004

 We began development of Entrada in early 2004 with a simple mandate, to create a system where by our students could access all of their course related information and resources in one place.
 Once implemented it quickly became a core resource used day-to-day by not only our students, but also our administrative staff and faculty.
 Our users in the School of Medicine, School of Rehabilitation Therapy, and Life Sciences Program now enjoy the benefits of on-demand course content and community building tools, while continuing to provide us with valuable feedback and direction to further develop this platform in conjunction our Consortium partners.

 Cumming School of Medicine, University of CalgaryJoined 2008

 In 2008, our school identified the need for a new learning management system.
 Existing products on the market did not meet the customized needs of an Undergraduate Medical Education program.
 The Entrada project was easy to install, set-up, and customize to our needs.
 Our users loved the new system!
 One year into using the system, we have zero complaints, zero help desk needs, and very happy users.
 We’ve been able to create and install new modules customized to our program’s specific needs, and meet LCME accreditation curricular tracking requirements.
 Sharing programming tasks across schools has made creating and adopting new features very easy and we’ve been able to accomplish more as a larger group than we could on our own.
 We are delighted to be a part of Entrada.

 David Geffen School of Medicine, UCLAJoined 2013